 IBCLC vs CLC.
 What is the difference?
-You may have heard Lactation Counselor or Lactation Consultant used interchangeably and though they are the same.
-Or you may have heard the Lactation Consultant say they are an IBCLC or your Doula is a CLC.
+You may have heard Lactation Counselor or Lactation Consultant used interchangeably as though they are the same.
+Or you may have heard the Lactation Consultant say they are an IBCLC or your Doula may tell you she is a CLC.
 So many credentials are they all the same or are they different?
 Let's start with some of the different credentials.

 Lactation Counselor (CBI)